Pavansyamala/SourceLocalization/README.md

      pip install -r requirements.txt
      ```

-5. **Execute the Code:**
+5. **About Data Generation**
+    **Before Excution of the following Remeber one thing Just Change the File Path According to Your System**
-   - Run the main.py file to execute the code:
+   - Run the datageneration.py file to create the dataset:
      ```bash
      python datageneration.py
      ```